hy-xiong/CongestionPropagation/README.md

 - getCongState: get road segment binary congestion state given computed road speed data (derived from GPS)
 - TrafficProgSmartRuntime.py: predict congestion propagation and evaluate running time

+Jupyter Notebook Scripts:
+There is many duplications between the jupyter scripts and raw python scripts.
+The jupyter notebook is for pattern exploreration.
+Once the code is fixed, .py file is created for distributed computing.
+- ROC.ipynb uses the output from predict congestion propagation.ipynb to build ROC and AUC curve

 If you would like to use this work, please cite:

 ```text